-Heating and hot wa ter
+Heating and hot water

 Repair category 1

 Notes No significant defects evident.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.

-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+Not tested.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current Regulations and standards with particular regard to fluing and ventilation requirements.
+Gas fired boilers and central heating systems should be tested and serviced by a suitably qualified Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes Drains have not been inspected or tested and covers have not been lifted.
+I saw no surface evidence of chokage or leakage.